adfmky/start-repository/README.md

 # start-repository
-the repository for the first time
+the brunch for the first time